 Kay Butler Gill Lecture

-The Kay Butler Gill Lecture in Christian Spirituality, hosted by the seminary's Center for Christian Spirituality, is one of General Seminary's two named lectures.Now in its thirteenth year, the lecture heralds the place of Christian spirituality as a scholarly field within the theological academy.
+The Kay Butler Gill Lecture in Christian Spirituality, hosted by the seminary's Center for Christian Spirituality, is one of General Seminary's two named lectures.
+Begun in 2003 as the Annual Lecture in Christian Spirituality, the lecture heralds the place of Christian spirituality as a scholarly field within the theological academy.

-Bringing eminent scholars and spiritual teachers to the seminary is made possible by donations to lecture's endowment, initially established by a generous grant from the estate of Kay Butler Gill, a graduate of General Seminary and the Center for Christian Spirituality.
+Bringing eminent scholars and spiritual teachers to the seminary is made possible by donations to lecture's endowment, established by a generous grant from the estate of Kay Butler Gill, a graduate of General Seminary and the Center for Christian Spirituality.

 The 2018 Kay Butler Gill Lecture